HexSleeves/runeforge/README.md

 ## 🔧 Development Status

-Runeforge is currently in **Phase 5** of development (Input & Integration).
-See [RUNEFORGE.md](RUNEFORGE.md) for the complete roadmap.
+Runeforge is now largely complete and documented.
+The core modules are stable and ready for use.

-### Current Progress: ~70%
+### Current Progress: ~90%

-- ✅ Project structure and workspace setup
-- ✅ Core crates: color, geometry, random
+- ✅ Core crates: color, geometry, random, direction, distance, utils
-- ✅ Core Algorithms: FOV, Pathfinding, BSP
+- ✅ Core Algorithms: FOV, Pathfinding, BSP, Caves, Drunkard's Walk, Noise
-- ✅ Rendering system: GPU, Software, Terminal backends
+- ✅ Rendering system: Software and Terminal backends are stable.
-- ✅ Input system: Action mapping, keyboard/mouse
+- ✅ Input system: Action mapping for keyboard/mouse.
-- 🔨 Procedural Generation: Noise, advanced map gen (Next)
+- ✅ Documentation: All public APIs are now documented with examples.
-- 📋 Example Game: Complete roguelike integration (In Progress)
+- 🔨 Example Game: A complete roguelike demo is in progress.

 ## 🤝 Contributing